 - Plot size: Select inches or centimeters for the size of the graph.

 - Graph resolution: Select the resolution of the graph in dots per inch: 1x (96 dpi), 2x (192 dpi), or 3x (288 dpi).

 - Lower resolution creates a smaller file and is best for viewing on a monitor.

 - Higher resolution creates a larger file with better print quality.

 - Base font size (points): Select the size of the font in the graph.

 Connect a Browse tool to each output anchor to view results.

 - I anchor: An interactive HTML dashboard consisting of plots and metrics.
-You can interact with the visualizations by clicking on the different graphical elements to reveal more information, values, metrics and analytics.
+Select different graphical elements to interact with the visualizations to reveal more information, values, metrics, and analytics.

-The forecast plot uses a default date for calculations if any of the following configuration settings are used:
+The forecast plot uses a default date for calculations if any of these configuration settings are used: